 Although using a percolator is not as simple and easy as that of a drip coffee maker, the former can still brew you a decent cup of coffee once you get the hang of it.

 On the other hand, the main advantage of this tool is its versatility since it comes in both self-heating and non-self-heating variants.
 What does this mean?
 It means you can use a percolator on a stove-top, heat it in a microwave, or even over a fire on camping trips.

 1. Brew strength & flavor

-Based on our discussion, you now know that a percolator brews a rather stronger coffee due to over-extraction while a drip coffee maker gives you a coffee brew that is cleaner and less robust.
+Based on our discussion, you now know that a percolator brews a rather stronger coffee due to over-extraction, while a drip coffee maker gives you a cleaner and less robust coffee brew.
 Therefore:

-- If you love your coffee strong, bitter, and bold, the percolator will work best for you.
-But take note that since a percolator brew will most likely be over-extracted, the depth of the flavor may not be completely there.
+- The percolator will work best if you love your coffee strong, bitter, and bold.
+But note that since a percolator brew will most likely be over-extracted, the depth of the flavor may not be completely there.

-- If you want a more subtle and cleaner aroma with a lighter and smoother mouthfeel, then the drip coffee maker is your best friend.
+- The drip coffee maker is your best friend if you want a more subtle and cleaner aroma with a lighter and smoother mouthfeel.

 2. Brew size

 Between the two coffee makers, the percolator is known to produce coffee for a greater number of people in a short time as opposed to its drip counterpart.
 Some variants can even come up with twelve cups of coffee per single percolator run.

 In contrast, a drip coffee maker can only brew enough for two coffee drinkers at a time.